 MAY I CHANGE THE DEPARTURE DATE AFTER THE TICKETS HAVE BEEN BOUGHT?

 Yes, but with some restrictions and fees.
-Once the tickets have been bought, the government does not allow any changes.
+Once the tickets for Machu Picchu have been bought, the government does not allow any changes.
 We cannot change any departure dates once tickets have been purchased.
 Tickets are also non-transferable nor refundable.
 If you cancel your Sacred Valley & 1 Day Inca Trail to Machu Picchu, the deposit is not refundable at all!

 DO I NEED MY ORIGINAL PASSPORT?

 DEFINITELY!
 You MUST bring your original passport with the same passport number you sent to us to book your entrance tickets to Machu Picchu, train, other entrances, and reservations.
 They will check when you enter Machu Picchu and board the train.

 If you are renewing your passport or changing your name, please send us a COPY of your old passport to secure your permit, and we can change it when we receive a COPY of your new passport or updated name for a fee of $25 per person.
 We must have a copy of your old and new passport to make the change.
 Before you change your passport, keep a copy of your old one.